 On a date and time set by the league each season after each team has played their first pre-season game, teams must reduce their rosters to 65 players excluding non-counters.
 Roster cut-down to the standard 46-man roster is slated for 21 days after the start of training camp each year.
 The CFLdb Statistics main page under Important Dates will usually have the exact 65 and 46-man cut-down dates listed each year.

 The current designated International rule (formerly the designated import rule) requires four designated International players to only enter the game on special teams or to replace another International on offence or defence.
 This rule is specified in Article 23 of the CBA with the CFLPA as an amendment of the CFL By-laws and by Rule 4, Section 5, Article 6 of the Official CFL Rulebook.
+The increase to four designated International players took place with the increase of rosters negotiated in the 2014 CBA.

 The presence of the designated International rule creates the restriction for a maximum of 16 International starters, one quarterback and a minimum 7 National (across offensive and defensive teams).
 There is no explicit legislation stating the number of Nationals that must be on the field, only as a result of the other restrictions creates the minimum requirement of National starters.
 These starters can occur on offence or defence to a coaches discretion, describing this as a rule which requires a specific number of National players on the field at any time is technically incorrect.
 A full explanation of roster restrictions can be found in the article Understanding Roster Restrictions.